 Multibyte charsets matter for sizing.
 With utf8mb4 (the default since MySQL 8.0 and required for full Unicode including emoji), each character can take up to 4 bytes.
 A VARCHAR(255) column in utf8mb4 reserves up to 1,020 bytes per row plus the 1-2 byte length prefix.
 The same column in latin1 reserves up to 255 bytes.
 Choose your charset before sizing string columns.

 TEXT columns can't have a default value (other than NULL).
 If your app needs an empty-string default, use VARCHAR instead.
+For the choice between a TEXT family type and a BLOB for bulkier content, see storing large text vs BLOB in MySQL.

 Date and time data types